Citing Data | Data Availability Statements | Citing Code

 Give credit to other data sources when you use them, just as you do when using published literature.
 Whether for a paper or a presentation, it’s important to cite the data files used.

-- Title of dataset
+- Title of the dataset

-- Date of publication of the dataset
+- Year of publication of the dataset

 - Version, when appropriate